 Figure 1.
 Catchment location and topography; grids evaluated for precipitation along the Western Ghats and moisture flux in the Arabian Sea; and climatological context of the catchment. (a) Topography height (m), the location of the Cauvery river basin in Karnataka (CRBK; black outline), ERA-Interim 900 hPa (approx. 1000 m above surface) wind averaged over peak southwest monsoon months of July and August 1979-2013 (vectors) and the moisture flux averaging area (black box). (b) The mean July and August GPCC (Global Precipitation Climatology Centre) precipitation averaged over July and August 1979-2013 (shading) and river network (blue lines).
-Black dots indicate grid boxes chosen to extract observed precipitation for the Western Ghats within the CRBK; the streamflow gauging station at Muthankera is also indicated (green diamond). (c) GPCC area-averaged monthly precipitation over the period 1979-2013 for the CRBK, with its two sub-regions: the Western Ghats. (d) GPCC area-averaged annual precipitation for the period 1901-2013 for the CRBK, with its two sub-regions: the Western Ghats mountain ranges (including a linear trend) and the CRBK excluding the Western Ghats.
+Black dots indicate grid boxes chosen to extract observed precipitation for the Western Ghats within the CRBK; the streamflow gauging station at Muthankera is also indicated (green diamond). (c) GPCC area-averaged monthly precipitation over the period 1979-2013 for the CRBK, with its two sub-regions: the Western Ghats mountain ranges, and the CRBK excluding the Western Ghats mountain ranges (including a linear trend) and the CRBK excluding the Western Ghats.